European force battling extremists withdraws from Mali - NewsBreak

 Despite the withdrawal, the French military called the force a “strategic and tactical success” and an example of “what Europeans are able to achieve together in complex security environments," saying that lessons learned from Takuba could be used in future joint operations.

 In announcing its pullout, France accused Mali’s authorities of neglecting the fight against Islamic extremists.
-France is maintaining a military presence in neighboring West African nations facing threats from extremist violence.
+France is maintaining a military presence in neighboring West African nations facing similar threats.

+Insurgents remain active in Mali, and extremist groups affiliated with al-Qaida and the Islamic State group have moved from the arid north to more populated central Mali, stoking animosity and violence between ethnic groups in the region.

+The recent attacks on villages in central Mali were the deadliest since mutinous soldiers toppled the president in 2020.

+Then on Thursday, a Malian contractor for the U.N. peacekeeping mission in Mali was killed by armed militants on a motorcycle in the city of Menaka.
+The U.N. force MINUSMA said he was in route to see his hospitalized wife when he was killed, denouncing the killing as a “cowardly and barbaric act.”

-The departure of the European force comes after the U.N.
+The U.N.
 Security Council voted Wednesday to maintain the U.N. peacekeeping mission in Mali, while condemning its military rulers for using mercenaries who are accused of committing human rights and humanitarian violations.

+The junta has hired mercenaries from Russia’s Wagner Group, which has been accused by the European Union and human rights groups of violating human rights and international humanitarian law.
+While the Kremlin denies links to the company, Western analysts call it a tool of Russian President Vladimir Putin.

 Comments / 0